Newborn clothes: sizes

 It’s best to avoid buying newborn clothes with beading, threads, ties, drawstrings and attachments.
 These can be choking risks and strangulation or suffocation risks.

 Newborn babies need to be kept warm.
 So in cold weather it can be easiest to dress your baby in layers.
-Then you can take layers off when you’re at the shops or in other warm places.
+Then you can take off layers when you’re at the shops or in other warm places.

 As a guide, dress your baby in the same number of layers you’re wearing, plus one extra layer for warmth.